sin-huang/url-shortener-backend/README.md

    ```bash
    npm install
    ```
+3. Before running, copy the `.env.template` file and rename it to `.env`.
+   Then, fill in the required environment variables based on the provided template.

-3. Start the development server
+4. Start the development server
    ```bash
    npm run dev
    ```